krystal/zadara-exporter/README.md

 A Prometheus exporter for Zadara Storage.

+## Overview
-Uses otel metrics to collect data from Zadara Storage and expose it as Prometheus metrics.
+The Zadara Exporter is a Prometheus exporter designed to collect data from Zadara Storage and expose it as Prometheus metrics.
+It utilizes otel metrics to gather the data.

+## Features
+- Collects data from Zadara Storage
+- Exposes data as Prometheus metrics
+- Configurable through environment variables, a configuration file, or command line flags

+## Usage
+To start the Zadara Exporter server, run the following command:

 ```sh
 ❯ zadara-exporter server